 The product shaping process must have two people.
 One person stands on the ground with one leg while the other foot kicks the turntable and two hands kneading the clay.

 After the potters form the shape of the ceramic products, they will take these products out to the sun.

-The products are then baked in traditional wood stoves which are initially set fire about 7-8 hours.
+The products are then baked in traditional wood stoves, which are initially set on fire for about 7 – 8 hours.

-From Hoi An old town, you can follow Tran Hung Dao street, then continue on Hung Vuong street until seeing Thanh Ha market at the intersection.
+From Hoi An old town, you can follow Tran Hung Dao streetand then continue on Hung Vuong street until seeing the Thanh Ha market at the intersection.